Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Introduction

-Using a variational approach, Holzegel \cite{holzegel:2012:jhde}, Warnick \cite{warnick:2013:cmp,warnick:2015:cmp}, and Holzegel--Warnick \cite{holzegel:2012wt} derive some of the same (or similar) elliptic estimates.
-However, only the ``classical'' self-adjoint boundary conditions are handled when $0 < \nu < 1$; these are the Dirichlet ($T = \gamma_-$) and Robin boundary conditions ($T = \gamma_+ + \beta \gamma_- $ with real-valued $\beta$).
-The approach taken here accounts for a larger class of non-self-adjoint boundary conditions, which is optimal among differential boundary conditions.
+Using a variational approach, similar elliptic estimates were studied by Holzegel and Warnick \cite{holzegel:2012:jhde,holzegel:2012wt,warnick:2013:cmp,warnick:2015:cmp}.
+However, only the ``classical'' self-adjoint boundary conditions were handled when $0 < \nu < 1$; these are the Dirichlet ($T = \gamma_-$) and Robin boundary conditions ($T = \gamma_+ + \beta \gamma_- $ with $\beta$ a real-valued function).
+The approach taken here accounts for a larger class of non-self-adjoint boundary conditions.

+Using results of this paper, discreteness of quasinormal frequencies on Kerr--AdS black holes with arbitrary rotation speed is established in \cite{gannot:2014:kerr}.
+These frequencies replace eigenvalues in scattering problems \cite{cardoso:2014:jhep,dias:2012:cqg:b,gannot:2014:kerr,horowitz:2000:prd,konoplya:2011,warnick:2015:cmp}.
+When $0 < \nu < 1$, arbitrary boundary conditions satisfying the Lopatinski\v{\i} condition may be imposed on the field (although of course one does not have any completeness statement).
+This generalizes earlier work of Warnick \cite{warnick:2015:cmp}, where, as noted above, only Dirichlet or Robin boundary conditions were considered.

-The results of this paper should also be compared to earlier works of Vasy \cite{vasy:2012:apde}, Holzegel \cite{holzegel:2012:jhde} on aAdS spaces, where a more restrictive measure is used to define the space of square integrable functions.
+The results of this paper should also be compared to earlier works of Vasy \cite{vasy:2012:apde} and Holzegel \cite{holzegel:2012:jhde} on aAdS spaces, where a more restrictive measure is used to define the space of square integrable functions.
 In those works, the square integrability condition is equivalent to the generalized Dirichlet boundary condition.
-This limits the range of applications, since different boundary conditions are employed throughout the physics literature on aAdS spaces \cite{avis:1978:prd,berkooz:2002:jhep,breitenlohner:1982:plb,breitenlohner:1982:ap,dias:2013:jhep,ishibashi:2004:cqg,witten:2001}
+This limits the range of applications, since different boundary conditions are employed throughout the physics literature on aAdS spaces \cite{avis:1978:prd,berkooz:2002:jhep,breitenlohner:1982:plb,breitenlohner:1982:ap,dias:2013:jhep,ishibashi:2004:cqg,witten:2001}.